Iliad: Exposition (Books 1–4)

 In the meantime, Agamemnon's messengers take Briseis away.
 Achilles becomes very upset and prays to his mother, Thetis, a minor goddess and sea nymph.
 Achilles asks his mother to supplicate Zeus, wanting the Achaeans to be beaten back by the Trojans until their ships are at risk of being burnt.
 Only then will Agamemnon realise how much the Achaeans need Achilles and restore his honour.
 Thetis does so, and Zeus agrees.
 Zeus then sends a dream to Agamemnon, urging him to attack Troy.
 Agamemnon heeds the dream but first decides to test the Achaean army's morale by telling them to go home.
 However nine years into the war, the soldiers' morale has worn thin.
 The plan backfires, and only the intervention of Odysseus, inspired by Athena, stops a rout.
 Odysseus confronts and beats Thersites, a common soldier who voices discontent about fighting Agamemnon's war.

 The Achaeans deploy in companies upon the Trojan plain.
 When news of the Achaean deployment reaches King Priam, the Trojans respond in a sortie upon the plain.
-The armies approach each other, but before they meet, Paris offers to end the war by fighting a duel with Menelaus, urged by Hector, his brother and hero of Troy.
+The armies approach each other, but before they meet, Paris, urged by Hector, his brother and hero of Troy, offers to end the war by fighting a duel with Menelaus.
 Here, the initial cause of the entire war is explained: Helen, wife of Menelaus, and the most beautiful woman in the world, was taken by Paris from Menelaus's home in Sparta.
 Menelaus and Paris agree to duel; Helen will marry the victor.
 However, when Paris is defeated, Aphrodite rescues him and leads him to bed with Helen before Menelaus can kill him.